What Will Happen to My Social Security if the Government Shuts Down?

 Are Social Security Offices Open During a Shutdown?

-The Social Security Administration is asking the public to first try to use their online services before calling them.
+Since the Covid pandemic, the Social Security Administration has asked the public to first try to use their online services before calling them.

 During a government shutdown, many SSA employees will be furloughed and staffing will be limited.
 Using online services before calling is still the best course of action.